Rebranding – to the faintly ridiculous…

 Come on IBM, pick a new domain that resounds for users (how about purchasing ‘engage.com’?), make the branding match (‘IBM Engage’) and then go tell the world about it!

-Stuart McIntyre is CTO and Social Business Strategist at Collaboration Matters, a consultancy based in the UK operating worldwide.
-He is co-host of the popular 'This Week in Lotus' podcast, hosts a number of product-focused news sites, is founder of the Social Connections user group and regularly speaks at conferences and events.
+Stuart McIntyre is an independent Social Business Strategist at Social 365, a consultancy based in the UK operating worldwide.
+He curates a number of product-focused news sites, is a lapsed podcaster, founded the Social Connections user group and regularly speaks at conferences and events.